+(Step1)

-(Step1) The TOE is developed in phase 1.
+The TOE is developed in phase 1.
 The IC developer develops the integrated circuit, the IC Dedicated Software and the guidance documentation associated with these TOE components.

+(Step2)

-(Step2) The software developer uses the guidance documentation for the integrated circuit and the guidance documentation for relevant parts of the IC Dedicated Software and develops the IC Embedded Software (operating system), the MRTD application and the guidance documentation associated with these TOE components.
+The software developer uses the guidance documentation for the integrated circuit and the guidance documentation for relevant parts of the IC Dedicated Software and develops the MRTD application and the guidance documentation associated.
+In addition, the software developer may optionally develops some update of MRTD application.
+Such update is loaded in replacement of part of already installed MRTD application with authorization of issuer